Bromeego/Mitigate-Log4j/README.md

 Yet another Log4j Mitigation Script

 # What does it do
-Scans your system for the presence of any log4j-core*.jar files Checks your system for 7-Zip, if not installed it will try and download then install your to your system for the scan.
+Scans your system for the presence of any log4j-core*.jar files which contain the JndiLookup.class file

+Checks your system for 7-Zip, if not installed it will try and download then install your to your system for the scan.

 7-zip is needed as previous server/client versions of Windows do not have a default Zip command.

 The script then removes the JndiLookup.class file from the .jar